darkrenaissance/darkfi/doc/src/misc/event_graph/event_graph.md

 3. For each $B_i$ in $\{B_1, \dots, B_n\}$:
     1. Create an `inv` representing the event.
     2. Broadcast to all connected nodes `p2p.broadcast(inv)`.
-4. A waits for 3 nodes to respond back with the `inv` confirming they received it.
-5. Until A receives the `inv` confirms, it will wait for 1 minute and then resend the `event` message.

 Upon receiving an `inv`: